yomorun/yomo/example/7-wasm/README.md

    - `yomo_observe_datatags: [] -> []`

-	   set the data tag list that will be observed.
+	   Set the data tag list that will be observed.

    - `yomo_handler: [] -> []`